Your Essential Breastfeeding Tips and Positions

 Here are some tips to help you stay on track:

-• Eat healthy, well-balanced meals while breastfeeding.
+• Eat a healthy, well-balanced diet while breastfeeding.
 Include lots of fruits, vegetables, whole grains, and protein-packed foods like lean meats, beans, and dairy products.
 To make breast milk, your body may need about 450 to 500 extra calories a day (2,500 calories total) if you're at a normal weight.

 • Take a multivitamin or other supplement if it’s recommended by your healthcare provider